Skip to main content

 FAQ

-Two main approaches work well.
-You can flash back immediately — give one or two paragraphs of context once the reader is hooked — then return to the present action.
-Alternatively, keep moving forward and let backstory surface through dialogue, internal thought, or brief memory flashes.
-Avoid a long flashback sequence right after the opening; it kills the momentum you just built.
+Two approaches work well.
+Flash back briefly — one or two paragraphs of context once the reader is hooked — then return to present action.
+Or keep moving forward and let backstory surface through dialogue or memory flashes.
+Avoid a long flashback immediately after the opener; it kills the momentum you just built.

-Most do, but the texture of 'action' shifts by genre.
-Thrillers open mid-chase; literary fiction might open mid-argument or mid-grief.
-Romance can open the morning after a pivotal night.
-The key is that something has already happened or is actively happening.
-Even quiet literary moments can function as in medias res if they carry unresolved emotional weight.
+Most genres handle it well, but the texture of 'action' shifts.
+Thrillers open mid-chase; literary fiction might open mid-argument or mid-grief; romance can open the morning after a pivotal night.
+The key is that something has already happened or is actively happening — even quiet emotional moments can work if they carry unresolved weight.

-Is in medias res different from starting with a hook?
+is in medias res the same thing as starting with a hook

 They overlap but aren't identical.
-A hook is any opening that compels the reader forward — it could be a striking image, a surprising statement, or a question.
-In medias res is specifically about beginning mid-event.
-Most in medias res openings are hooks, but not every hook is in medias res.
-A provocative first line in a still setting can hook without being mid-action.
+A hook is any opening that compels the reader forward — a striking image, a surprising statement, a question.
+In medias res specifically means beginning mid-event.
+Most in medias res openings are hooks, but a provocative first line in a still, quiet setting can hook without being mid-action.

-Can in medias res work for non-fiction or memoir?
+can in medias res work for slower, more introspective literary fiction